moonrepo/schematic/README.md

 its [partial struct](#partials) variant.

 > Nested configuration can also be wrapped in collections, like `Vec` and `HashMap`.
 However, these
-> are tricky to support and may now work in all situations!
+> are tricky to support and may not work in all situations!

 ### Contexts